How to Craft an Effective Subject Line for a Cold Email to a Recruiter

 Common Mistakes to Avoid in Cold Email Subject Lines

-To write an impactful subject line, make sure to avoid the following common mistakes that people make often.
+To write an impactful subject line, make sure to avoid the following common mistakes that people often make.

 1: Overly Lengthy Subject Lines That Lose Impact

-Long subject lines are a potential issue as they can get cut off, especially on mobile devices.
+Long subject lines can be a potential issue, as they may get cut off, especially on mobile devices.
 Keep your title between 30 and 60 characters so it is fully visible and catchy.

 2: Failing to Personalize for the Recipient